The Web of Broken Links

 2020

 The year is now 2020.
-14 years ago, I started this site as I was planning a move from Melbourne to Sydney.
+14 years ago, I started my site as I was planning a move from Melbourne to Sydney.
 Previously, I’d been publishing on a friend’s server, buried in a subfolder, but that’s when the site came into its own.
 So now, with this post, I’ll have published items in 3 different decades - ain’t that a thing about getting old.
 Right from the start, this site has been about my own political observations - one of the very first things written here was about the Cronulla Race Riot in December 2005, a decidedly unwelcome event for someone just about to move to the city. ...

 January 4, 2020 · 3 min · karan